-Then enter your network devices' passphrase or manually enter the WEP key.
+Then, enter a passphrase or WEP key.

 Passphrase - Enter a passphrase in the Passphrase field, so a WEP key is automatically generated.
-The passphrase is case-sensitive and should not be longer than 16 alphanumeric characters.
+The passphrase is case-sensitive and should not be longer than 31 alphanumeric characters.
 It must match the passphrase of your other wireless network devices and is compatible with Linksys wireless products only.
 (If you have any non-Linksys wireless products, enter the WEP key manually on those products.)

-WEP Key - The WEP key you enter must match the WEP key of your wireless network.
+WEP Key 1 - The WEP key you enter must match the WEP key of your wireless network.
 For 64-bit encryption, enter exactly 10 hexadecimal characters.
 For 128-bit encryption, enter exactly 26 hexadecimal characters.
 Valid hexadecimal characters are "0" to "9" and "A" to "F".